 - c.
-Contractor shall delete a student's covered information upon request of the District. - d.
-District Data shall not be stored outside the United States without prior written consent from the District. - e.
-In the event of an actual or potential breach of PII data, Contractor shall immediately notify the District. - 10.6.3 District issuance of a Work Order is contingent upon Contractor entering into a Data Use Agreement (DUA), a form of which is attached hereto as Exhibit F. - 11.
+District Data will not be stored outside the United States without prior written consent from the District. - d.
+In the event of an actual or potential breach of PII data, Contractor will immediately notify the District. - e.
+The parties have entered into a Data Use Agreement (DUA). - 9.6.3 Prior to receiving any student PII from the District, Contractor and District shall enter into a data use agreement, available at https://achieve.lausd.net/Page/12982 and incorporated herein by reference as if attached hereto as Exhibit E. - 10.
 EVALUATION.
-The Contractor acknowledges that the presentation or services may be evaluated by the participants, the District's Office of Data and Accountability or any other District offices or schools and understands that the results of the evaluation may be subject to a Public Records Act request under Government Code §6520, et seq.
-The Contractor agrees to cooperate fully with any such evaluation and agrees to promptly furnish any information that is requested by the District for evaluation purposes. - 12.
+The Contractor acknowledges that the presentation or services may be evaluated by the participants, the District's Office of Data and Accountability or any other District offices or schools and understands that the results of the evaluation may be subject to a Public Records Act request under California Government Code §6520, et seq.
+The Contractor agrees to cooperate fully with any such evaluation and agrees to promptly furnish any information that is requested by the District for evaluation purposes. - 11.
 EQUAL EMPLOYMENT OPPORTUNITY.
-It is the policy of the District that, in connection with all work performed under District agreements, there shall be no discrimination against any employee or applicant for employment because of race, color, religious creed, national origin, ancestry, marital status, sex, sexual orientation, age, disability or medical condition and therefore the Contractor agrees to comply with applicable federal and state laws.
-In addition, the Contractor agrees to require like compliance by all subcontractors employed on the work. - 13.
+It is the policy of the District that, in connection with all work performed under District agreements, there will be no discrimination against any employee or applicant for employment because of race, color, religious creed, national origin, ancestry, marital status, sex, sexual orientation, age, disability or medical condition and therefore the Contractor agrees to comply with applicable federal and state laws.
+In addition, the Contractor agrees to require like compliance by all subcontractors employed on the work. - 12.
 NON-DISCRIMINATION.
 The Los Angeles Unified School District is committed to providing a working and learning environment free from discrimination, harassment, intimidation and/or bullying.
-The District prohibits discrimination, harassment, intimidation and/or bullying based on the actual or perceived characteristics set forth in Penal Code §422.5, Education Code §220 and actual or perceived sex, sexual orientation, gender, gender identity, gender expression, race or ethnicity, ethnic group identification, ancestry, nationality, national origin, religion, color, mental or physical disability, age, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity it conducts or to which it providessignificant assistance.
+The District prohibits discrimination, harassment, intimidation and/or bullying based on the actual or perceived characteristics set forth in California Penal Code §422.5, California Education Code §220 and actual or perceived sex, sexual orientation, gender, gender identity, gender expression, race or ethnicity, ethnic group identification, ancestry, nationality, national origin, religion, color, mental or physical disability, age, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity it conducts or to which it provides significant assistance.

-14. TERMINATION FOR CONVENIENCE
+13. TERMINATION FOR CONVENIENCE